 - Run the following command to start Metricbeat:

-./metricbeat -e -c metricbeat.ymlAfter Metricbeat is started, it starts to ship data to your Alibaba Cloud Elasticsearch cluster.
+./metricbeat -e -c metricbeat.ymlAfter Metricbeat is started, it begins to send data to your Elasticsearch cluster.

 Note You can configure metrics to be refreshed at 5-second intervals.
-The system generates reports for the metrics based on the intervals.
+The system generates reports for the metrics collected at these intervals.
 You can also connect to WebHook to configure alerts.